TradeControl/tradecontrol.github.io/tutorials/cash-book.md

 ![raise credit note]({{ site.url }}/images/accounts_credit_note.png)

 The credit note document is the same as that for debit applications.
-Often, the latter is not sent out, but the credit note from the supplier will need to be entered as a debit to correct their SvD statement.
+Often, the latter is not sent out, but credit notes from a supplier will need to be entered as a debit to correct their SvD statement.

 [accounts_sample_credit_note.pdf]({{ site.url }}/docs/accounts_sample_credit_note.pdf)

 ## Period End

 Because we have been changing the past retrospectively, it is necessary to re-build the period end.
-This will not affect the Balance Sheet, but it will impact the P&L. Open System Admin and click Reset Periods.
+Open System Admin and click Reset Periods.
 This re-runs the period-end closedown procedure for historical data, so it can be executed at any time.
 The only reason for using it is when retrospectively changing the invoice register.

 The period end dates below were created during the setup procedure.
 Looking forward, you need to closedown each month once everything is in order.
 The period start on dates would only be modified if you were implementing a stock take.
 To enter new financial years, just the year is required.
 Press the Reset Periods and it will generate the months automatically.
 As the years roll by, setting a financial year to archived will remove the associated months from the Cash Statements, Invoice Register and Trade Statements.
 It will not alter any of the projected SvD balances or tax calculations.